SajadJalilian/sajadjalilian.github.io/README.md

 ## Sajad Jalilian

 #### I'm trying to be a good software developer.
-Kotlin / Java & Android student
+Java / Kotlin / Android student

 You can find me here: